Chow Mei Kuan

 Chow Mei Kuan (鄒美君; born 23 December 1994) is a Malaysian retired badminton player.
 She started playing badminton at the age of 7 in her primary school.
 Chow made a debut in the international senior tournament in 2012.
 She won gold medals at the 2011 Commonwealth Youth Games in the girls' and mixed doubles event.
 Chow competed at the 2018 Commonwealth Games in Gold Coast and won the women's doubles event with Vivian Hoo Kah Mun.

 Career

 Chow competed at the 2020 Tokyo Summer Olympics in the women's doubles partnering Lee Meng Yean, but the duo were eliminated in the group stage.

-Chow gave her resignation letter to Badminton Association of Malaysia on 16 August 2021, and she will effectively left the team on 15 September 2021.
+Chow gave her resignation letter to Badminton Association of Malaysia on 16 August 2021, and effectively left the team on 15 September 2021.